Arvore Repo Hub

 npm Registry MCPPackage security and adoption signals

-The debugger agent with access to Datadog logs can identify a root cause in minutes instead of hours.
-The QA agent with Playwright can verify UI changes without manual testing.
+The debugging skill plus access to Datadog logs lets the AI identify a root cause in minutes instead of hours.
+The qa-testing skill plus Playwright lets it verify UI changes without manual testing.

 Every piece of infrastructure your team uses should be accessible to AI through MCPs.